 Welcome.
-I am an associate professor in media studies and Japan studies at MIT's Comparative Media Studies / Writing program.
-I study how media becomes environmental, and what is at stake in this mediation of everyday spatial awareness.
+I am an associate professor in media studies and Japan studies at MIT’s Comparative Media Studies / Writing program.
+I study how media become environmental, and what is at stake in this reshaping of everyday spatial awareness.

 My first book, Ambient Media: Japanese Atmospheres of Self (Minnesota, 2016; open access via Manifold and pdf) explored the use of music, video art, cinema, and literature to generate “healing” atmospheres for relaxation and reflection.
 The book establishes a critical framework for understanding the development of what I call ambient subjectivation, or the use of atmospheric media as indirect forms of personal mood regulation that can soothe social stressors while simultaneously sustaining the illusion of an independent liberal subject.
 Through formal analyses of ambient aesthetics and their deployment in urban Japan, the book examines how ambient media both consolidate and critique contemporary demands for emotional autonomy and individualized self-care.